Operating system requirements

 Ports

-The Helix DAM application binds to a number of ports that must be free before proceeding with installations.
-In some cases, the Linux distribution may already have an installed package that uses the ports Helix DAM needs.
-Therefore, make sure all the ports listed in Firewall requirements are available.
+The P4 DAM application binds to several ports that must be free before proceeding with installations.
+Sometimes, the Linux distribution might already have an installed package that uses the ports P4 DAM needs.
+Therefore, ensure all the ports listed in Firewall requirements are available.
 Execute the following command to check if anything is listening on port 80:

 netstat -tulpn | grep :80